jaysonwujq/bioinfonotebookxiucz/docs/08_DNA/05_somatic/003_CNV/005_CNV_CNVkit.md

 4. If the log2 value close to 0 it could instead just be noise or imperfect centering.
 But it is true that the neutral value, i.e. cutoff between loss and gain, is zero.
 In array CGH analysis (which CNVkit mimics) it's common to treat log2 values between +/- 0.2 as effectively neutral copy number, and focus on greater deviations from zero.
 5. The original copy number is the ploidy of your organism, e.g. humans are diploid, 2 copies of each autosome, and the sex chromosomes are XX or XY normally.
 If you use a flat reference for both tumor and normal, then you can interpret the log2 values as they are.
 If you used a single normal reference, then you should first check that the normal sample is copy-number-neutral at the location of interest (it probably is) before interpreting the tumor log2 ratio.
 6. If the log2 value close to 0 it could instead just be noise or imperfect centering.
 But it is true that the neutral value, i.e. cutoff between loss and gain, is zero.
 In array CGH analysis (which CNVkit mimics) it's common to treat log2 values between +/- 0.2 as effectively neutral copy number, and focus on greater deviations from zero.

-For a certain region in the .cns file, the log2 value is 0.382191.
-In the .vcf file, SVLEN is 6812878 and the CN value is 3.
-What is the copy number then?

-In your example, a log2 value of .38 corresponds to 2^(.38) = 1.3 times the reference ploidy.
+7. In your example, a log2 value of .38 corresponds to 2^(.38) = 1.3 times the reference ploidy.
 For a diploid genome, the absolute copy number would be 2 * 2^(.38) = 2.6, which you can probably round up to 3 assuming some reasonable level of normal-cell contamination.
 (See the documentation on tumor heterogeneity for more guidance on this topic.) ---- https://www.biostars.org/p/178685/
+8. You may also want to re-run the pipeline with a larger off-target bin size (e.g. batch --antitarget-avg-size 200000).

 log2 of -9.96578 is equivalent to a tumour-to-normal ratio of: